wwgberlin/book-club/grokking-algorithms/chapter_one.md

 [go tools](https://pkg.go.dev/golang.org/x/tools)
 [create graphs to showcase runtime against sample size](https://github.com/Tiffilore/genetic-algorithms/blob/main/go_src/one_max/data/data.md)

+### The TDD cycle

+1. Write a test
+2. Make the compiler pass
+  - write the _minimal_ amount of code for the test to run
+3. Run the test
+  - see that it fails and check that the error message is meaningful
+4. Write enough code to make the test pass
+  - :arrow_right_hook: source control: **commit**
+5. Refactor the code and test
+  - :arrow_right_hook: source control: **amend commit + push**

 ## Making things generic

 Using empty interfaces, switch statements and reflection, or use generics?